coder/modules/CONTRIBUTING.md

 A suite of test-helpers exists to run `terraform apply` on modules with variables, and test script output against containers.

+The testing suite must be able to run docker containers with the `--network=host` flag, which typically requires running the tests on linux as this flag does not apply to Docker Desktop for MacOS and Windows.
+MacOS users can work around this by using something like [Orbstack](https://orbstack.dev/) instead of Docker Desktop.

 Reference existing `*.test.ts` files for implementation.

 ```shell